thomasballinger/posts/2017-04-04-debouncing.markdown

 ---

-Often before I the answer back, I make enough progress to come up with a new question!
+Often before I get the answer back, I make enough progress to come up with a new question!

 <div class="asking-questions-queued-up"></div>